Dabbling in Jet Lag

 14. Walk along La Coulée Verte

 If you are looking for an escape from the busy and overcrowded streets, then check out La Coulée Verte.
 This 4.5-kilometer walkway was constructed from an old railway line that was decommissioned in 1969.
 It, now, sits above the 12th arrondissement offering beautiful views of the streets below.
-Even more impressive is the lush green gardens full of colorful flowers.
+Even more impressive are the lush green gardens full of colorful flowers.
 It’s like an escape from the city without ever leaving!

 Closest Metro Station: Gare de Lyon (Lines 1 and 14)